aws-samples/amazon-ecr-repository-compliance-webhook/README.md

 ## Usage
 To use this SAR application you will:
 1. Deploy the application
 2. Configure and deploy the `ValidatingWebhookConfiguration` resource into your Kubernetes cluster (EKS or otherwise).
 The cluster must have this plugin enabled and be have support for the admissionregistration.k8s.io/v1beta1 API.
 See the official Kubernetes documentation [here](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) for details.
+Amazon Elastic Kubernetes Service has [supported Dynamic Admission Controllers since October 12, 2018](https://aws.amazon.com/about-aws/whats-new/2018/10/amazon-eks-enables-support-for-kubernetes-dynamic-admission-cont/).

 ### 1. Deploying the Lambda
 It is recommended that you deploy this Lambda function directly from the AWS Serverless Application Repository.
 It is also possible to deploy this function using: